nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use Case UC0002: Edit tutor**

 **MSS**
-1. User requests to edit tutor.
+1. User __requests to list tutors (UC0003)__.
+2. User inputs new tutor details of specific tutor they want to edit.
-2. TutorTracker confirms that tutor details have been edited.
+3. TutorTracker confirms that tutor details have been edited.

    Use case ends.

 **Extensions**
-* 1a.
+* 2a.
 Details are not keyed in the correct format as specified in user guide.
-    * 1a1.
+    * 2a1.
 TutorTracker shows an error message

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-* 1b.
-The index of tutor is invalid.
+* 2b.
+The tutor specified is invalid.
     * 1b1.
 TutorTracker shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 <hr/>

 **Use Case UC0003: List tutor(s)**